junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > INT. bunker - night (Dean, Sam, Cas, Lucifer, Nick)
 >
-> Dean/Sam get back to bunker, find Cas super sick in the Dungeon with Lucifer, Dean helps Cas get rested first
+> Dean/Sam get back to bunker, find Cas super sick in the dungeon with Lucifer, Dean helps Cas get rested first
 >
 > they get Lucifer into Nick

 Dean calls Cas's name the minute he's back in the bunker.

 It was a long drive, just like Sam said and he also knew.
 It took them a whole day driving from Massachusetts to Kansas -- that's the only time Dean thinks flight might does have a reason to exist in US.
-And Cas still hasn't answered any of his phone or texts in that whole twenty-four hours of drive.
+And Cas still hasn't answered any of his calls or texts in that whole twenty-four hours of drive.

 He races into the bunker library first, where they have last seen Cas.
 And finds Cas's phone on the table next to an open book.
 All thirty-something unanswered phone calls and text messages on the screen.

 Sam gasps at the dungeon monitor, yelling, "Dean!
 The dungeon!"

-Dean doesn't need him say a second time to rush into the Dungeon.
+Dean doesn't need him say a second time to rush into the lower level.

-The Dungeon's door is wide open.
+The dungeon's door is wide open.
 Dean sees it before getting there, the two immediate worst-scenario thoughts popping into his mind are: Lucifer has escaped, and Cas was hurt again.

 He dashes inside without thinking.

 Lucifer sits comfortably in a chair -- as comfortable as a skeleton that his vessel now is can still feel, watching with full interest at the shaky figure kneeling on the floor six feet away from him, coughing and choking like breathing is the most impossible thing to do in the world.

-"What did you do to him, you asshole?!"
+"What did you do to him, you son of a bitch?!"
 Dean roars at Lucifer, running to Cas, kneeling beside him to see how bad it is.

 Cas has one hand on the floor holding himself, the other hand covering his mouth, coughing blood.
 His palm and corner of his mouth are dripping with blood.